 The various types of Autism are considered a “spectrum disorder” – an umbrella, with a range of autistic syndromes at varying degree of severities.
 It can also be depicted, and this is my preferred version while educating parents, as a rainbow where the colors blend and overlap.
 Each of the distinct color represents a particular category of autism.
 Yet, the transition from one color to the next on a rainbow is similar to the transition from mild to severe autism.

-Each of these categories demonstrate varying degrees of difficulties a person faces with social, verbal, communicative and repetitive behaviors.
-Just as a shade in a rainbow overlaps and blends with the next color, so does autism making it harder to determine where one level or type of autism starts and where it terminates.
+Each of these categories demonstrates varying degrees of difficulties a person faces with social, verbal, communicative and repetitive behaviors.
+Just as a shade in rainbow overlaps and blends with the next color, so does autism making it harder to determine where one level or type of autism starts and where it terminates.

 What this page contains

 - 2 Support Classification of different Autism Types

 - 3 An Insight into the Various Types of Autism

 The Journey from Classical Autism to Autism Spectrum Disorder